ovh/docs/pages/web/hosting/cms_manage_1_click_module/guide.en-sg.md

 Secure your website by following the instructions in this [guide](https://docs.ovh.com/sg/en/hosting/secure-website/).

-Add CAPTCHA-type testing tools to the forms on your website.
+Add CAPTCHA-type verification tools to the forms on your website.

-Do not install plugins or templates that have not been recommended by the official website or community of your CMS:
+Do not install plugins or templates that have not been recommended by the official website or the community of your CMS:

 - [WordPress](https://wordpress.org/){.external}
 - [Joomla](https://community.joomla.org/){.external}